Applying for an F-1 visa

 • One photograph (see the U.S. Department of State website for photo requirements)

 All applicants should be prepared to provide additional information, such as transcripts or diplomas from previously attended institutions, or documents which demonstrate that the applicant intends to return home after their studies.
-Dependents will receive their own I-20 with a SEVIS identification to apply for the F-2 visa.
+Dependents will receive their own I-20 with their own unique SEVIS ID to apply for the F-2 visa.
 Dependents are not required to pay the SEVIS fee.

 No assurances regarding the issuance of visas can be given in advance.
 Therefore, final travel plans or the purchase of non-refundable tickets should not be made until a visa has been issued.
 After the visa has been issued, please be sure the F-1 visa stamp in your passport is accurate and that your original I-20 has been returned to you as you will need to have it in hand when entering the U.S.